 Don’t accept any offer they make.
 In fact, try to avoid speaking with them in any capacity unless it’s absolutely unavoidable.
 Even then, don’t give out too much information and try to avoid saying anything that may make your damages seem less or make it seem like you were at fault for your accident.

 How Much Compensation Can I Get for a DUI Accident Claim in Roswell?

 Georgia’s laws give you the right to a complete financial recovery for any accident that is not your fault.
 That means that you can usually recover 100% of these costs:

 - Medical bills

 - Car repair and body shop bills

-- The cost of ongoing pain, suffering or disabilities
+- The cost of ongoing pain, suffering, or disabilities

+Courts award punitive damages to discourage drunk driving and send a message to the public that if you choose to drive drunk in Georgia, you will pay a heavy price.
 Because of punitive damages, we have found that many drunk driving accident claims are worth more than $100,000.

 For example, they may not want to give you as much money if you knew the driver was drunk but decided to get in the car anyway.
-If you were a passenger in the drunk driver’s car, it is essential that you consult a lawyer as soon as possible.
+If you were a passenger in a drunk driver’s car, it is essential that you consult a lawyer as soon as possible.